Each person can have two named visitors from 2pm to 8pm.

 - covid or flu

 - covid or flu-like symptoms in the last 48 hours

 - diarrhoea or vomiting in the last 48 hours

 - been told to isolate, or you’re waiting for your covid test results

-- wear a face mask and use hand sanitiser
+- please wear a mask in clinical areas and wards

 Carers and parents

 Some people may need extra help and support during their stay.